 Teachers may take students on educational field trips and tours during the year and at year end.
 Students may have to bring money to cover transportation, lunch and/ or admissions.
 Extra adult supervision is required for any class trips taken by the students.
 The responsibility of these extra adults is to ensure the safety of the students and to make sure the students get the most educational value out of the trip.
 The school will determine the number of supervisors required and communicate this information to parents.
 These trips are for the benefit of the students and we strongly discourage bringing other siblings along.
 Thank you for your understanding and cooperation.

-Swimming, Skating, Curling and Bowling Students participate in various activities within Kelvington as part of the Physical Education Program.
+Swimming, Skating, Curling and Bowling - cancelled due to COVID Students participate in various activities within Kelvington as part of the Physical Education Program.
 From January to March students walk to the Kelvington Arena to skate for one hour each week.
 Students are expected to have their own skates.
 Helmets are required.
 We appreciate parents coming to the rink to help tie skates.
 During April and May students participate in bowling one day per week with each class bowling approximately 4 times.
 No special equipment is needed for this activity.
 The swimming program takes place at the Kelvington Swimming Pool in June.
 Dates and times are sent home prior to starting.
 Please label bathing suit and towel with the child's name.
 Grades 4 and 5 students participate in the curling program in January/February.
 Students are taught various curling skills and end off with a bonspiel.
 Students are expected to bring their own curling broom.
 Helmets are required.
 These activities are part of the Physical Education program and student fees help to cover the cost of each facility rental.

 Space is provided in the school for music teachers to offer private lessons.
 Lessons have been offered in piano, percussion, wind and string instruments depending on the availability of instructors.
 Lessons may be held during class time with permission of the parent and classroom teacher.
 Most lessons are offered in the afternoons.
 For more information contact music teachers directly.
 A list of music teachers is available from the school.
 Instructors offering lessons during the school day will be asked to submit a Criminal Record Check to the school administrator.